dansmyers/IntroToCS/Activities/5-Encryption.md

 ## Encryption

+This activity will allow you to practice writing a Caesar-style cipher using the concept of character encodings.
+You're going to implement the **ROT13** cipher, which uses a 13-position rotation through the alphabet.
+Along the way, we'll practice using the `ord` and `chr` functions to interact with the underlying numeric codes of text characters.

 ## Character encodings with `ord` and `chr`

 Here's an interesting fact about characters in Python: **Every character is really a number**.
 That is, every character has an underlying numeric code, and we can treat operations on characters as being equivalent to operations on their underlying numeric codes.